Student Code of Conduct

 - Fire Safety - Violation of safety regulations including, but not limited to, (a) setting unauthorized fires, (b) tampering with fire safety, fire fighting equipment and/or defibrillators or rendering such equipment inoperable, (c) turning in false fire alarms by any means of communication, (d) tampering or improper use of campus emergency phones, (e) failure to evacuate facilities upon the sounding of a fire alarm/drill, or (f) creating any hazardous condition that endangers the health and safety of others.

-- Alcohol and/or Alcohol Containers - West Chester University is a dry campus, so any violation of the University's alcohol policy, as set forth in the Ram's Eye View Student Handbook, shall be construed as a violation of this section.
+Alcohol and/or Alcohol Containers - West Chester University is a dry campus, so any violation of the University's alcohol policy, as set forth in the Ram's Eye View Student Handbook, shall be construed as a violation of this section.
 Any off-campus violation is a violation of this section when such off-campus use violates local, state, or federal laws.
 Exceptions to the alcohol violation are noted in the Medical Amnesty Policy.
 This section shall include, but is not limited to, (a) display of empty alcohol containers in any University facility, residence hall, or any affiliated University housing, (b) sale, exchange, use, possession, or consumption of alcoholic beverages on campus over 21 years of age, (c) underage use, possession, or consumption of alcoholic beverages, (d) open containers of alcoholic beverages, (e) public intoxication, and (f) driving under the influence.
 As it is a violation of this policy to possess alcohol, demonstrating that a student has knowledge of the location of alcohol and/or the intent to exercise control over the alcohol shall constitute possession.
 In the absence of extraordinary or mitigating circumstances, a sanction of suspension or expulsion may be imposed on any student found responsible of (g) selling and/or furnishing alcohol to minors.